 The best Cyclades Islands hotels regularly come with a sea view.
 But some of them provide a true luxury: enjoying the Aegean Sea from the first row.
 We visited a selection of amazing beachfront properties in Serifos, Syros, and Paros, only to find out that these sometimes underrated destinations hide the best beach hotels in Greece.

-When someone mentions Greek islands, the first ones that come to the mind are usually Mykonos, Santorini, Crete, Corfu and Rhodes.
-However, among the hundreds of the islands in the Aegean and the Ionian Sea, there are plenty of hidden gems, offering beachfront hotels that provide excellent holidays in Greece!
+When someone mentions Greek islands, the first ones that come to mind are usually Mykonos, Santorini, Crete, Corfu, and Rhodes.
+However, among the hundreds of the islands in the Aegean and the Ionian Sea, there are plenty of hidden gems, offering beachfront hotels that can provide excellent holidays!

 Just imagine the sea waves as the most natural lullaby before you head to sleep!